GWB2025/tma-latex-generator/README.md

 python -m flake8 tma_generator_gui.py
 ```

-## 📄 License
+## 📄 Licence

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT Licence - see the [LICENCE](LICENCE) file for details.

 ## 🙏 Acknowledgments